Model-Independent Learning of Quantum Phases of Matter with Quantum Convolutional Neural Networks

 While physical observables that characterize 1D SPT phases are relatively well understood, probing the SPT order in higher dimensions is much more challenging~\cite{chen:2011a,zeletel:2014}.
 One exciting question is whether the proposed protocol can discover such an observable.
-Due to the hardness of classically simulating high dimensional quantum systems, training on a quantum hardware might provide an advantage.
-Another interesting direction is to discover phase-classifying observables for intrinsic topological order which do not rely on any symmetry, knowing that their fixed points can be efficiently prepared on a quantum hardware~\cite{Satzinger2021,tant:2021,Bluvstein:2022,Liu:2022}.
+Another interesting direction is to discover phase-classifying observables for intrinsic topological order, knowing that their fixed points can be efficiently prepared on quantum hardware~\cite{Satzinger2021,tant:2021,Bluvstein:2022,Liu:2022}.
 Although it has been shown that such an observable cannot exist in general~\cite{huang:2022}, it remains an open question whether imposing TI or other symmetries could help as for the 1D symmetric case discussed here.

-Ideally, the symmetric noise layers should generate perturbations that explore the Hilbert space as uniformly as possible so that sampling biases can be avoided, which might be important for large-scale training.
-An open technical question is how to optimize the sampling strategies for general random symmetric unitaries.
-It will also be interesting to see whether the trainability can be improved without compromising the performance, for instance, by incorporating symmetry in the design of the classifiers~\cite{meyer:2022,Larocca:2022}.